-Buying temporary fence means you will need a place to put the fence when it is not in use.
+Buying temporary fence panels means you will need a place to put the fence when it is not in use.
 If you’re working with a large site (and therefore, a large quantity of fence), it may be difficult to find the necessary space to store the fence if you decide to buy.
-Obviously, the more fence you purchase, the more square footage you’ll need to dedicate to storing the fence.
+Obviously, the more fence panels you purchase, the more square footage you’ll need to dedicate to storage.

-The safest way to store fence is with it laying flat on the ground, with panels banded together.
-As a best practice, at Modu-Loc we stack construction fence in quantities of 1,000′ – so 100 panels to a stack.
-If you’re working with standard 6′ tall by 10′ long fence panels, this means you need approximately 60 square feet for every 1,000′ of fence.
-Don’t forget to factor in additional space to be able to access the stacked fence with a forklift.
+The safest way to store temporary fence panels is by stacking them flat on the ground, with panels banded together.
+As a best practice, at Modu-Loc we stack construction fence in quantities of 1,000′ (or 100 panels to a stack).
+If you’re working with a standard 6′ tall by 10′ long temporary fence panel, this means you need approximately 60 square feet for every 1,000′ of fence.
+Don’t forget to factor in additional space for storage bins to house the fence bases and caps.
+You will also need to account for clearance to be able to access the stacked fence panels with a forklift.

-Beyond having the available space, you will also need to consider whether your storage area is suitable for temporary fence.
+Beyond having the available space, you will also need to consider whether your storage area is suitable for temporary fencing.
 It should be a secure area, and ideally it should be protected from the elements.
-You want to avoid wet conditions in order to prevent rust and extend the life cycle of the fence.
+You want to avoid wet conditions in order to prevent rust and extend the lifecycle of the fence panel.